mvolkmann/blog/src/deno.md

 To format all `.js`, `.json`, and `.ts` files in and below the current directory, enter `deno fmt`.
+This uses {% aTargetBlank "https://github.com/dprint/dprint", "dprint" %}
-This uses `dprint` (implemented in Rust) rather than Prettier.
+(implemented in Rust) rather than Prettier.
+The primary reason for this choice is that dprint is significantly faster.

-Two noticeable changes it makes are to adds semicolons where missing and change single quotes to double.
+Some noticeable changes dprint makes include:

+- adds semicolons where missing
+- changes single quotes to double
+- adds trailing commas after last items when they do not all fit on a single line
+  (applies to imports, function parameters, function arguments, array literals, and object literals)

 To prevent formatting a statement, precede it with the comment `// deno-fmt-ignore`.